Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Introduction

-Learned indices support all indexing queries dynamically through the logarithmic method by Overmars~\cite{overmars1983design}.
-This method stores each element of $S$ exactly once across at most $\lceil \log n \rceil$ buckets, where the bucket $B_i$ has size $2^i$.
-Each bucket $B_i$ is either empty or full.
-Each full bucket $B_i$ stores a subset of $S$ in an array $A_i$ in sorted order.
-They also create for $B_i$ a learned index $h_i : \mathcal{U} \rightarrow [0, 2^i]$.
-Queries decompose across the buckets:
+\subparagraph{Dynamic learned indices through the logarithmic method.} The logarithmic method of Overmars~\cite{overmars1983design} provides an amortised way to maintain learned indices. $S$ is partitioned into $\lceil \log n \rceil$ buckets $B_i$, each of size $2^i$.
+Each bucket is either full or empty, and stores its contents in an array $A_i$ in sorted order and maintains a learned index $h_{\varepsilon}^i$ over $A_i$.

+Let the learned index $h_\varepsilon$ have a construction time of $T(n)$.
+This data structure can be maintained insertion-only in amortised $O(T(n) \log n)$ time.
+An insertion inserts a new value into $B_0$.
+Let $j$ be the maximum integer such that all $B_i$ for $i \in [0, j - 1]$ are full.
+This approach empties these buckets, fills $B_{j}$ in sorted order, and constructs $(A_j, h_{\varepsilon}^j)$ in $O(T(2^{j}))$ time.
+Whenever we delete some $s \in S$, this approach instead inserts a \emph{tombstone} $s^*$, which is a special copy of $s$.
+If an insertion fills a new bucket $B_{j}$, it first iterates over all elements.
+If $B_{j}$ contains both $s$ and $s^*$, it removes both elements.
+It then constructs $(A_{j}, h_{\varepsilon}^j)$ twice.
+Once on all `normal' values, and once on all tombstones in $B_{j}$.
+This way, deletions take the same time as insertions do.
+In this paper, we consider the following open question: